 Learn About Heavy Equipment Service Technician Jobs at Holt

 Whether you’re an experienced heavy equipment service technician or you’re new to the career field, Holt of California has various job options for you.
 As the leading equipment and technology solutions provider for customers across central California, we’re a constantly growing company looking for employees to grow with us.
-If you have a newly found interest in the field and limited experience with maintenance services but are interested in field technician jobs, welding or becoming a machinist, we offer jobs at every level to help you grow.
+If you have a newly found interest in the field and limited experience with maintenance services but are interested in field technician jobs, heavy machinery mechanics, welding or becoming a machinist, we offer jobs at every level to help you grow.